lavacano201014/cellar/README.md

   cork this bottle later, this installer will automatically be run after uncorking.
 If the installer comes with "unattended install" arguments, it's recommended you press those in too.
 * **Easy WINE and bottle management**: Need a specific bottle for a specific program? `cellar -b bottlename <command>`.
 Does the bottle need to run a specific instance of
-  WINE? `cellar config wine_path /opt/wine-specific/bin/wine`.
+  WINE? `cellar config wine-path /opt/wine-specific/bin/wine`.
 Confused about which bottle is "active"? `cellar active` will tell you.
 Different programs may need drastically different WINE configurations, but that doesn't mean you need the drastic headaches.

 ## License